AdrienDSlone/Mediatheque/README.md

 # Projet Aston - Angular

-## Installation
+# Installation

 1. clone repository

+## I. Install nodes-modules

+1. open project in VSCode
 2. delete the ../package-lock.json
-3. open terminal and run "npm install", then wait until process is done
+3. open Gitbash terminal in VSCode and run "npm install", then wait until process is done
+4. rename this terminal tab : "node"

+## II.
+Install json-server
+1. open a new terminal tab
+2. run "npm install -g json-server"
+3. then run "json-server --watch db.json"
+4. rename this tab "json-server"
+5. 5. your json db is reachable here : http://localhost:3000/
+6. on the URL you should read : "Resources : /films & albums

-## Run the server
+## III.
+Run the Mediatheque
+1. in node terminal tab
-1. run "ng serve -o", URL of the website is : http://localhost:4200/home
+2. run "ng serve -o", URL of the website is : http://localhost:4200/home

-# Mediatheque
+# Mediatheque is based on

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.